 Do advertisements viewed as personalized by marketers invade privacy?
-Do you think
+Do you think the potential of mobile advertising will provide a competitive edge?

-- b.
-Determine objectives - c.
-Assess resources - d.
-Evaluate environmental risks and opportunities - e.
-Formulate a marketing strategy - f.
-Implement the strategy through operating plans - g.
-Gather feedback to monitor and adapt strategies when necessary - 2.
-Defining the organization's mission and objectives - a.
-The organizational mission - i.
-The mission is the essential purpose that differentiates the organization from others - ii.
-The mission statement specifies the organization's overall goals and operational scope and provides general guidelines for future management actions - iii.
-Adjustments made to mission statement reflects changing business environments and management philosophies - b.
-The organizational objectives - The basic objectives, or goals, in a firm's mission statement guide the development of supporting marketing - goals and plans - ii.
-Objectives should state specific intentions and specify a time period for specific achievements - 3.
-Assessing organizational resources and evaluating environmental risks and opportunities - a.
-This consists of an assessment of an organization's strengths, weaknesses, and available opportunities - Organizational resources include capabilities of the firm's production, marketing, finance, technology, and employees - c.
-Environmental effects can emerge both from within the organization and from the external environment - 4.
-Formulating, implementing and monitoring a marketing strategy - a.
-A good marketing plan revolves around an efficient, flexible, and adaptable marketing strategy - A marketing strategy is an overall, companywide program for selecting a target market and satisfying customers in that market through the elements in the marketing mix-product, distribution, promotion, and price - c.
-The strategy must be monitored to ensure that objectives are being met - In the two final steps of the planning process, marketers put the marketing strategy into action; then they monitor performance to ensure that objectives are achieved - 6.
-Sometimes strategies need to be modified if the product's or company's actual performance is not in line with expected results
+- c.
+Environmental effects can emerge both from within the organization and from the external environment. - 4.
+Formulating, implementing, and monitoring a marketing strategy - a.
+A good marketing plan revolves around an efficient, flexible, and adaptable marketing strategy. - b.
+A marketing strategy is an overall, companywide program for selecting a target market and satisfying customers in that market through the elements in the marketing mix-product, distribution, promotion, and price. - c.
+The strategy must be monitored to ensure that objectives are being met. - 5.
+In the two final steps of the planning process, marketers put the marketing strategy into action; then they monitor performance to ensure that objectives are achieved. - 6.
+Sometimes strategies need to be modified if the product's or company's actual performance is not in line with expected results.

-1. Distinguish between an organization's mission and its objectives.
+- 1. Distinguish between an organization's mission and its objectives.
 The firm's mission is the essential purpose that differentiates the company from others.
 Its objectives guide development of supporting marketing objectives and plans.
-Avon's mission is to be "the company for women."
-One of its objectives might
+Sephora's mission is to be "the beauty authority."
+One of its objectives might be to convert all its packaging to recycled materials. - 2.
+What is the importance of the final step in the marketing planning process?
+In the final step of the marketing planning process, managers monitor performance to ensure that objectives are achieved.